GrossfieldLab/loos/README.md

 For help with installing LOOS, please see the [INSTALL](INSTALL.md) file.
 For more details about what has changed in LOOS, see the [ChangeLog](ChangeLog) file.

+### Multi-Traj branch

+This is a developmental branch.
+Code may or may not compile or work correctly.
+Use at your own risk!

 ### RELEASE 2.3.2

 This release includes a number of changes to support our migration to